 All students who work for the university may elect direct deposit to any financial institution in the continental United States participating in the Automated Clearing House.
 For more information, visit our direct deposit page.

 If you do not elect direct deposit and are paid hourly, you will be issued a paper check which you must pick up from Student Employment Services.
 Students who elect to receive paper checks may pick up their check(s) from their hiring department.
 Our office is open 8:30 a.m.–4:30 p.m.; we are closed 1–2 p.m. daily.

 Students who do not elect direct deposit must visit our office to sign-for and claim their check/s.
-Checks left unclaimed for 1-full pay cycle from the issue date will receive an email reminder.
-All paychecks left in our office for more than 30 days from the issue date will be mailed to the permanent home address listed in the University payroll system.
+Checks left unclaimed for more than 5 business days will receive an email reminder.
+This notification alerts the student that if left unclaimed for more than 2 weeks from the date of notice, the paycheck/s will be mailed to the students’ permanent home address listed in the University payroll system.
 Follow this link for more information on direct deposit.

 During winter and summer break, hourly paid students who receive paper checks may request to have their paycheck(s) mailed to them by dropping off a self-addressed, stamped envelope to SES.

 Having Trouble Getting Paid?